Cherry Trail: A Story from Havenburg

 “Why didn’t you tell me?”
 Her troubled expression said all it needed to.

 “I didn’t tell you because of the look you’re giving me now.
 I knew you’d be concerned.
 Libby used sex as leverage over me.
 She took it away and only gave it back when she got what she wanted.
 Now, I’m in a no-strings-attached, purely sexual relationship because I’m still not in a place to be emotionally available for someone.
 I was supposed to work on myself, but I got lonely.
 Brooke happened to propose an arrangement I was capable of.
-I didn’t have to face my demons if I wasn’t looking for more,” he confessed what he hadn’t wanted to admit to her before.
-She squeezed his knee, reassuring him that he wasn’t alone in this.
+I didn’t have to face my demons if I wasn’t looking for more than sex,” he confessed what he hadn’t wanted to admit to her before.
+Kat slipped her fingers from out of the cuff of her sleeve and took his hand in hers, reassuring him that he wasn’t alone in this.

 “She made sandwiches the way you like them with all the oil and vinegar.
-The cookies you love with the raisins, and she packed a variety of salty snacks, but they’re all the ones you like.
+Her monster cookies, but she ruined them by adding raisins because you love them that way, and she packed a variety of salty snacks, but they’re all the ones you like.
 I don’t know why you get preferential treatment.”
 Kat gave Jace a semi-annoyed look, accompanied by a smirk as she handed over a wrapped sandwich.

 “Isn’t it obvious by now?
 I’m the favorite.
 Also, you need to get on board with your mom’s sandwiches.
 They’re fucking delicious.”

 “Bad Religion, huh?”
-Jace asked around his last bite of sandwich.
-He couldn’t help himself.
+Jace asked around his last bite of sandwich, unable to help himself.
+It didn’t take a genius to know the shirt wasn’t hers.

 “Oh, yeah.”
 Kat glanced down and shrugged.
 “It was at the top of my dresser.
 It’s Kyle’s.”